 Events Giving Rise to the Period of the Feet and Toes

 In the years from 1945 to 1948, a series of momentous developments radically redirected the history of the world.
 The United States introduced nuclear weapons, World War II ended in victory for the allies, and the nations of the world gathered to sign the U.N. charter.
 The student of Bible prophecy has no trouble explaining why these developments coincided.
 Israel is the key to the puzzle.
-When God was ready to revitalize Israel, He brought the world into a new political order that would further His plans for the Jewish people.
+God had determined that the year when He would reestablish the Jewish nation was 1948.
+So, in the years just before, He allowed world events to shape a new political order that would further His plans for the Jewish people.
 He wanted Israel to become a nation again, and He wanted the new nation to continue and prosper, yet He did not want Israel to achieve a stable peace with her neighbors.

-In an attempt to stop the reemergence of Israel at the appointed time, Satan, within the decade before 1948, incited the Nazis to destroy millions of Jews, but he failed in his goal to exterminate the Jews altogether.
+In an attempt to stop the reemergence of Israel at the appointed time, Satan, within the decade before 1948, incited the Nazis to destroy millions of Jews, but he failed in his goal to exterminate the Jews altogether, or to so weaken them that they could not form a new Jewish state.

 Notice the geopolitical shape of the world after World War II.
 The signing of the U.N. charter created an organization that could sanction Israel's return to nationhood.
 Yet the war had played out in such a way that the world was left under the de facto domination of two great powers, the Soviet Union and the United States.
 The conflicting ideologies of these supernations made them bitter enemies, each seeking to enlarge its own might and influence at the expense of the other, and the nuclear weapons on both sides held the antagonists in a protracted stalemate.
 In consequence, the world was henceforth divided into two rival alliances.
 One side during the Cold War was supportive of Israel, the other of Israel's neighbors.
 Thus, although Israel became strong, Israel never became secure.